 Weather element availability

-We aim to include all weather elements such as temperature, wind, precipitation etc for locations.
+We aim to include all weather elements such as temperature, wind, precipitation etc for all locations.
 Unfortunately not all locations report all weather elements.

 In those cases the columns will be included in the data but include null values.
 We continue to expand the availabilty of weather elements as we add additional data sets and data processing.